fosini/Shey/index.md

 - Austria, 1210 Vienna, Herbergasse 2

-### Support or Contact

-Having trouble with Shey?
-Messages and feedback is always welcome on twitter @officialsheyapp.
+## Terms of Services and Privacy-Policy

+You can find our Privacy-Policy [here](https://github.com/fosini/Shey-Privacy)

+## Terms of Services

-You can find our Terms of Services and Privacy-Policies [here](https://github.com/fosini/Shey-Legal)
+You can find our Terms of Services [here](https://github.com/fosini/Shey-ToS)